-Tips From a Pediatric OT on How to Trust in Unpredictable Times
+Tips From a Pediatric OT on Coping During the Pandemic and Unpredictable Times

 As a parent I too am fumbling to answer questions.
 It is hard for me to remember that it is okay to not have the answers.
 It is okay to share with my child that mommy does not know when grandma can come back over to play.
 Following up with, “But I DO know that it is my job to keep you safe and I love you”, can help wash away the worries.
 When I can provide reassurance to my child that her world will still have routines, predictability, lots of love, and time for her to explore emotionally, my child feels reassured that there is a level of control and she can better trust in her chaotic world and sense of self.
 Providing this social emotional reassurance is important to help children focus confidently on discovering and mastering new skills.